-Women with benign fibrocystic breast disease have a higher risk of breast cancer than the general population.
-However, the elevation in risk greatly depends on the type of benign breast disease.
+Women with benign fibrocystic breast disease have higher breast cancer risk than the general population.
+However, the elevation in risk depends on the type of benign breast disease.
 Women with proliferative disease without atypia have modestly increased risk of breast cancer compared to women with normal breasts or non-proliferative disease.

 On the other hand, those with atypical proliferative subtypes (atypical ductal hyperplasia or atypical lobular hyperplasia) have relatively high risk.